Vegetarian Society: Truth-Tester and Physiological Conference, 1847

 The Truth-Tester was a journal which published material supporting the temperance movement.
 In 1846 the editorship was taken over by William Horsell, operator of the Northwood Villa Hydropathic Institute in Ramsgate.
-Horsell gradually steered the Truth-Tester towards promotion of the 'Vegetable Diet'.
+Horsell gradually steered the Truth-Tester towards promotion of the "Vegetable Diet".
 In early 1847 a letter to the Truth-Tester proposed the formation of a Vegetarian Society.
-In response to this letter, William Oldham held what he called a "physiological conference" in July 1847 at Alcott House.
+In response to this letter, William Oldham held what he called a "physiological conference" in July 1847 at the Concordium.
 Up to 130 attended, including Bible Christian James Simpson, who presented a speech.
 The conference passed a number of resolutions, including a resolution to reconvene at the end of September.

 Ramsgate Conference, 1847

 On 30 September 1847 the meeting which had been planned at the Physiological Conference took place at Northwood Villa Hydropathic Institute in Ramsgate.
-Joseph Brotherton, Member of Parliament for Salford, and a Bible Christian chaired.
-Bible Christian James Simpson was elected president of the society, Concordist William Oldham elected treasurer, and Truth-Tester editor William Horsell elected secretary.
-The name 'Vegetarian Society' was chosen for the new organisation by a unanimous vote.
+Joseph Brotherton, MP for Salford, and a Bible Christian chaired.
+James Simpson was elected president of the society, Concordist William Oldham elected treasurer, and Truth-Tester editor William Horsell elected secretary.
+The name "Vegetarian Society" was chosen for the new organisation by a unanimous vote.

 After Ramsgate

-The Vegetarian Society's first full public meeting was held in Manchester the following year.
-In 1853 it already had 889 members.
-The society made available publications on the topic sometimes accompanied by lectures.
-In 1897 its membership was about 5,000.
+The Vegetarian Society's first full public meeting was held in Manchester the following year, attracting 265 members aged 14 to 76, with 232 attending the dinner following the meeting.
+By 1853, it had 889 members.

+In 1849, members in London met and resolved to promote vegetarianism in the capital.
+In September, they launched The Vegetarian Messenger, priced at one penny, with a monthly circulation of almost 5,000 copies.
+The society made publications available on the subject, sometimes with accompanying lectures.

+Following the deaths of Simpson, Brotherton, and their American colleague Alcott, the vegetarian movement experienced a sharp decline.
+Membership numbers fell significantly during the 1860s and 1870s, with only 125 members remaining by 1870.

+London Food Reform Society

+The London Food Reform Society (LFRS), founded in 1875 with the help of Martin Nunn, an advocate of cooperation and industrial reform, held free bi-monthly lectures and debates at Franklin Hall, attracting increasing audiences due to support from eager young men and notable food reformers.
+John E. B. Mayor served as its president and was succeeded by W. J. Monk, when Mayor became president of the Vegetarian Society.

+The LFRS's Food Reform Magazine subtly criticised the Vegetarian Society in Manchester for not being supportive enough.
+While Manchester believed its organisation was sufficient, London vegetarians, often recent converts, disagreed and considered relocating the national offices to London.

+Debates in 1882 and 1883 on expanding to a national scope faced criticism due to potential hostility and funding issues.
+The LFRS briefly renamed itself the National Food Reform Society until October 1885 when the Vegetarian Society paid its debts and made it an auxiliary in London.
+This led to the loss of the LFRS's subscription list interest, office closure, and establishment of an independent auxiliary.
+In 1888 the auxiliary regained its independence as the London Vegetarian Society.